iterative/dvc.org/content/docs/command-reference/import-url.md

-`dvc repro` executes the command defined in the given `prepare.dvc` stage after noticing that its dependency `data/data.xml` has changed. `dvc status` should report "Data and pipelines are up to date." after this.
+`dvc repro` executes the command defined in the given `prepare.dvc` stage after noticing that its dependency `data/data.xml` has changed. `dvc status` should report "Data and pipelines are up to date" after this.